idiap/gridtk/README.md

 $ gridtk submit --job-name=gridtk-no-script --- echo 'Hello, GridTK!'
 2
 ```
-This syntax is unique to `girdtk submit` and is not supported by `sbatch`.
+This syntax is unique to `gridtk submit` and is not supported by `sbatch`.
 ```bash
 $ gridtk list
   job-id    slurm-id  nodes    state        job-name          output                            dependencies    command